openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

 Model Preparation
 +++++++++++++++++

-You can use the following model optimizer command to convert a Kaldi nnet1 or nnet2 neural model to OpenVINO™ toolkit Intermediate Representation format:
+You can use the following model conversion command to convert a Kaldi nnet1 or nnet2 neural model to OpenVINO™ toolkit Intermediate Representation format:

 .. code-block:: sh